Person1234565/cse15l-lab-report-2/index.md

 ![Image](assets/StringServerCode.png)

-This is the page that pops up when I run StringServer:
+This is the page that pops up when I run StringServer with different queries:

 ![Image](assets/AddMessage1.png)